CFAES Give Today

 Mile-a-minute weed (Polygonum perfoliatum)

 Description: Mile-a-minute weed is a herbaceous, trailing vine growing up to 24' in length, in the buckwheat family.
-Reddish stem are armed with downward pointing hoods or barbs.
+Stems are armed with downward pointing barbs, hence sometimes called "tear-thumb."

 Life cycle: Summer annual